adnaneh/ttc/fyxer-clone/README.md

 - Create a KeyRing + CryptoKey (symmetric).
 - Set `KMS_KEY_RESOURCE` to `projects/{project}/locations/{location}/keyRings/{ring}/cryptoKeys/{key}`.
 - In prod, keep `DEV_UNSAFE_TOKEN_CRYPTO=false` so tokens are never stored unencrypted.

+## Prod env
+- Where to view/edit:
+  - Cloud Console → Cloud Run → select a function service → “Variables & Secrets”.
+  - Or Cloud Console → Cloud Functions → select function → “Variables & Secrets”.
+- Recommended variables to set as plain env vars:
+  - `OPENAI_API_KEY`, `PINECONE_API_KEY`
+  - `GMAIL_CLIENT_SECRET`, `MS_CLIENT_SECRET`
+  - `KMS_KEY_RESOURCE`
+  - `HANA_*` keys
+- Seed from repo files:
+  - Use `apps/functions/.env.local` during local dev; copy needed values into Cloud Run env vars for prod.
+- Optional automation:
+  - Run `apps/functions/scripts/push_env_to_cloud_run.sh --region europe-west1 --project <projectId>` to push values to all function services.
+  - Note: If services currently use Secrets, the script tries to replace them with env vars.
+If it errors, use the Console to remove Secrets and add env vars in a single edit/deploy.